- Traumatic events

-Over time, this avoidance behavior can lead to increased isolation and a diminished support network, further exacerbating their emotional struggles and hindering the recovery process.
+Over time, this avoidance behavior can lead to increased isolation and a diminished support network, further exacerbating their emotional struggles and hindering recovery.

-Intrusive memories are among the most common symptoms in some trauma survivors.
-There may be flashbacks where the trauma is relived vividly, as if they are happening now.
+Intrusive thoughts are among the most common symptoms in some trauma survivors.
+There may be flashbacks where the trauma is relived vividly as if they are happening now.

 Other reactions to trauma can include nightmares about the distressing event.9